Emphasis on the Muck

 The Trust is named for Joshua, son of Uncas, Mohegan Sachem, who in 1676 bequeathed his hunting grounds in the heart of eastern Connecticut to 16 men of Norwich.
 Joshua’s Land Trust serves an area roughly conterminous with the Windham Region, including the towns of Andover, Ashford, Chaplin, Columbia, Coventry, Hampton, Mansfield, Lebanon, Storrs, Tolland, Willington, Woodstock and Windham.
 (All those Town Guides are here.)

-In addition to that, I’d be enjoying a couple Mansfield town properties.
+In addition to that, I’d be enjoying a couple Mansfield town trailed properties.
 The first town tract I’d hike through was Sawmill Brook Preserve.
 Did I say hike?
 I meant swim.

 Oh it was raining alright.
 Absolutely POURING.
 You would have enjoyed seeing me preparing my little workhorse of a camera in my pocket of my waterproof jacket within the Ziploc bag I keep it in during rain to take such wondrous and important pictures as all those you see on this page.
 Ooh, look, a giant flat rock next to a more upright rock!
 Never mind the deluge, I must get a shot of that!
 That’s how I roll.

 This whole first southern section is pretty much flat, save for a few small hills.
 In fact, the first mile or two are almost completely flat, all the way to Wolf Rock.
 I passed a nice marsh with beaver evidence, but the typical marshland birds were all holed up from the storm.
 Wimps.

 I wish you could see and sense how hard it was raining at certain points.
 It became laughable at times, as it was raining so hard that I couldn’t see more than 20 feet in front of me and was so loud it was amazing.
 Fortunately, as I said, the rain sort of took a break as I wound my way up to Wolf Rock.
 While the Walk Book notes that the “climb” is “steep,” it’s also only about 20 yards long.
 Not exactly lung-busting stuff.